Grab your cheat sheet. |

 Aggressive behavior and mood changes

 Too much testosterone can lead to irritable or aggressive behavior in men and cause significant disruption in mood.
+So much so that it’s coined the phrase “roid rage.”

 Bad skin health

-A decline in skin health can also be expected, with boils, acne and rashes in plentiful supply.
+A decline in skin health can also be expected, with boils, acne, and rashes in plentiful supply.
 Too much testosterone can increase an oily substance called sebum which can cause clogged pores and acne.

 Insomnia